SanyaNanda/Polling-App-Django/README.md

 <b>Features</b>
 1. Generate questions with four options
 2. Poll and view the result
+3. Graphical presentation of the poll provided using zingchart
-3. Search for questions by keywords
+4. Search for questions by keywords

 <b>Upcoming Features</b>
 1. functionality to create as many options for a question as you want
 2. one person can vote only once
-3. graphical presentation of the result of a poll
 4. login and sign up